Jannali: Transport

 Jannali railway station is on the Illawarra line of the Sydney Trains network.
 Access to the platform for city-bound trains and the railway ticket office is off Janalli Avenue, while access to the platform for south-bound trains is off Railway Crescent.

-Transdev NSW buses (routes 967 and 968) link Jannali to Miranda, Oyster Bay, Kareela, Como West ,and Bonnet Bay.
+U-Go Mobility buses (routes 967 and 968) link Jannali to Westfield Miranda, Oyster Bay, Kareela, Como West and Bonnet Bay.

 Commercial and community-based enterprises

 Shops and commercial businesses provide a broad range of services to the Jannali community.
 Most are centred on the main transport hub of the railway station and the bridge over the railway line.
 This bridge provides the only link for both automotive and pedestrian movement between the eastern and western portions of the Jannali community.

-While the majority of enterprises are located on the eastern side of the railway line, i.e., along Railway Crescent and Box Road, further enterprises are located in White Street (off Railway Crescent).
+While the majority of enterprises are located on the eastern side of the railway line, i.e. along Railway Crescent and Box Road, further enterprises are located in White Street (off Railway Crescent).
 A small group of business are situated in Jannali Avenue on the western side of the railway line, as is Sutherland Shire Council's Kurranulla Aboriginal Resources Centre and the community hall.